jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 Reuse the Comments!
 -------------------

 `<inheritdoc>` is very flexible.
 You can use the `cref` attribute to point at any member you want.
-This comes out handy for our constructor to brush away some more repeated text:
+This comes out handy for our constructor, so we can brush away some more repeated text:

 ```cs
 /// <summary>